yuvrajdhadwal/Spotify-Wrapped/README.md

 Note: your codebase must meet or exceed this coverage goal during demo time to qualify.
 Your unit tests must also be non-trivial, as we will not accept purposeless tests.

-13. As a developer, I would like to run my Django website on a hosting service (like Heroku) so anyone can access my Spotify Wrapped application
-a.
-5 points
-b.
-See the payment disclaimer!

 16. As a developer, I would like all functions to have proper documentation so I can easily understand them at a glance (use docstrings for Python functions and JSDoc